-- 1. The rules above are inter-admissible with those for the same connectives given in Figure 1.
+- 1. The rules above are inter-admissible, in the sense of preserving the provability of sequents, with those for the same connectives given in Figure 1.
 Establishing that fact requires using the structural rules of weakening and contraction. - 2.
 The $\wedge R$ rule in Figure 1 is invertible while the corresponding $\wedge R$ rule in Figure 2 is not invertible.
-Similarly, the $R \vee$ rule in Figure 1 is not invertible while the corresponding $R \vee$ rule in Figure 2 is invertible. - 3.
+Similarly, the $\vee_i R$ rules in Figure 1 are not invertible while the corresponding $\vee R$ rule in Figure 2 is invertible. - 3.
 If we are keen to separate the roles of structural rules from cut-elimination, then we should not mix the various rules in Figures 1 and 2.
-For example, if we replace the $L \wedge$ in Figure 1 with the $L \wedge$ in Figure 2, then the proof that a cut of a conjunction can be eliminated will necessarily use a structural rule.
+For example, if we replace the $\wedge_i L$ rules in Figure 1 with $\wedge L$ in Figure 2, then the proof that a cut of a conjunction can be eliminated will necessarily use a structural rule.